ethereum-oasis-op/baseline/examples/bri-3/docs/zeroKnowledge/blockchain/ethereum.md

 ## Compile & Deploy Contract

-`Ccsm.sol` is the contract for storing anchor hash on-chain.
+`Ccsm.sol` is the contract for storing the anchor hash on-chain.
 Run the following command to compile and deploy it to the network of your choice.

 `npx hardhat compile`